michalK00/michalK00/README.md

 -->
 ### Hi there 👋, I'm Michał Klemens

-I'm a Applied Computer Science student at Wrocław University of Science and Technology
+I am a student of Applied Computer Science at the Wrocław University of Science and Technology

 #### Languages and Tools:
 <p align="left">